thomwiggers/thomwiggers.nl/content/publication/armcluster/index.md

 # Publication name and optional abbreviated version
 # i.e. published in
-publication = "To appear in the proceedings of LATINCRYPT 2017"
+publication="Progress in Cryptology -- LATINCRYPT 2017"
+publication_short="LATINCRYPT 2017"

 # Abstract and optional short version
 abstract = """Getting a lot of CPU power used to be an expensive under-taking.